askomics/flaskomics/docs/federation.md

 To link a local dataset to the external endpoint, the file must be structured in a certain way.

 The input file must describe the relation with the external entity.
 Much like a 'normal' relation, it goes through the header.

-In this case however, the column name must contain either the full URI or the CURIE of the entity (e.g *http://nextprot.org/rdf#Gene*).
-The values of the column must also be the exact uri (full URI of CURIE) of the targeted entity.
+In this case however, instead of simply the entity name, the column name must contain either the full URI or the CURIE of the external entity (e.g *http://nextprot.org/rdf#Gene*).
+The values of the column must also be the exact uri (full URI or CURIE) of the targeted entity, instead of a raw value.

 For example, the file below describe en entity *gene* who is linked to an external entity *Gene*.
 The external one is prefixed with the full uri used in the external endpoint.
-In the content of the file, full URI / CURIE have to be used too.
+In the values of the column, you will need to also use the full URI / CURIE.

 gene|value|concern@http://nextprot.org/rdf#Gene